AG-w/sd_webui_SAG/README.md

 Bilinear interpolation: Attention mask is interpolated using bilinear method, resulting sharper image
 Attention target: Choose the block Attention mask would apply to, `dynamic` means depending on noise sigma value
 Base resolution: Change attention resolution scaling, set it to 0 to ignore this setting
-Smooth Vectors: inspired by [Smooth Energy Guidance](https://github.com/logtd/ComfyUI-SEGAttention), we smoothed QKV vectors first to make latents cleaner, set it to 0 to disable it
+Smooth Vectors: inspired by [Smooth Energy Guidance](https://github.com/logtd/ComfyUI-SEGAttention), we smoothed and applied median blur on QKV vectors first to make latents cleaner, set it to 0 to disable it
+Perturbed Vectors: inspired by [Perturbed-Attention Guidance](https://github.com/cvlab-kaist/Perturbed-Attention-Guidance), keep it at low scale (around 0.05~0.2)